Japan: Ruling party votes for Fumio Kishida to replace PM Yoshihide Suga | DW | 29.09.2021

 Four politicians were running, two men — the favorites — and two women.
 The country has never had a female prime minister and has few prominent women as political figures.

+Though any major shift in policies are unlikely, Kishida has called for a "politics of generosity."
+He has said he wants to move from the neo-liberal economic policies that has dominated Japan.

+Kishida faces tough tasks in the short term, which includes reviving a pandemic-battered economy as well as confronting security risks in the region from China and North Korea.

-The contest's final runoff came down to former Foreign Minister Fumi Kishida, who lost out to Suga last year, and a highly popular minister in charge of vaccinations, Taro Kono.
-Kishida won
+The contest's final runoff came down to Fumio Kishida and a highly popular minister in charge of vaccinations, Taro Kono.

 Ultra-conservative candidate, Sanei Takaichi had also been hoping to become the country's first female premier.
 Also in the running was the liberal former gender equality minister, Seiko Noda.
 However, Noda had admitted that she did not expect to advance beyond the first-round vote.